hypo69/hypo/pytest/gemini - set 1/en/endpoints/advertisement/facebook/scenarios/__init__.md

 # This code assumes the functions in the provided file are defined elsewhere.
 #  You'll need to include the actual implementation of those functions in a separate file
 #  to run these tests successfully.
-The examples below are illustrative.
+The examples below are illuStartive.
 from hypotez.src.endpoints.advertisement.facebook.scenarios import login, switch_account